sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ```
 dtoverlay=hifiberry-dac
 ```
   Close the file and carefully dismount and eject the two drives.
 Remove the SD card from the Linux machine, insert it into the Pi and reboot.
 After a short time, the Pi should appear on your network and you can SSH into it.
-To check that it has appeared on the network, try to ping it at the hostname yoou gave it appended with `.local`, e.g. if the hostname is `bmw` then try `bmw.local`.
+To check that it has appeared on the network, try to ping it at the hostname you gave it appended with `.local`, e.g. if the hostname is `bmw` then try `bmw.local`.
 It may take a minute or so to appear.
 Once it has appeared on your network you can SSH into it and configure it.

 ### Boot, Configure, Update
 The first thing to do on a Pi would be to use the `raspi-config` tool to expand the file system to use the entire card.
 Next, do the usual update and upgrade: